RupakKadhare15/Recom-d/README.md

 # *Recom-d* 💊
-This project is based on NLP and Sentiment Analysis to recommend medications based on reviews.
+This project is based on NLP and Sentiment Analysis to recommend medications based on Customer reviews and ratings for the Drugs.

 ## *An AI-powered system for drugs recommendation*